5 Ways Grocery Stores Can Benefit From Digital Transformation

 16 Feb 2016

 Competition among leading supermarket chains is fierce.
 Many supermarkets encounter the need to provide consumers with different offers and coupons while also implementing the latest technological innovations to stay ahead of the curve.
 This need is called digital transformation.
-It is the process when a company evolves technologically to stay ahead of the competiotion or, in some cases, to stay afloat.
+It is the process when a company evolves technologically to stay ahead of the competition or, in some cases, to stay afloat.

 While small stores are investing more in customer service and providing a unique experience, big chains are turning to a digital transformation to solve their pain points.

-In order to strengthen the connection between a supermarket and it’s customers, big chains are implementing technologies which focus on three areas — consumer loyalty, brand awareness and convenience.
-The implemented solutions can focus on all three aspects or any one individually.
+In order to strengthen the connection between a supermarket and its customers, big chains are implementing technologies which focus on three areas — consumer loyalty, brand awareness, and convenience.
+The implemented solutions can focus on all three aspects or anyone individually.

 Let’s consider the most interesting examples of technological solutions available to supermarkets today.

-Mobile apps for Grocery Stores
+Mobile apps for digital supermarkets

 There is a wide variety of apps for grocery shopping available.
 The advantages for supermarket owners are obvious: users have constant access, can easily locate the nearest store, can view current specials, and can check if an item is in stock along with anything else which the app has been built to do.
 All of this helps to facilitate purchasing something from a particular supermarket.

-The best known app solution for grocery retailing is one that allows consumers to use digital coupons.
+The best-known app solution for grocery retailing is one that allows consumers to use digital coupons.
 By showing the app at checkout a user can use coupons without having to carry around a paper version.

 Another popular grocery store app is the shopping list app.
 Consumers no longer need to use paper for their shopping lists and instead are able to use an app on their smartphone, using this in store to buy all the necessary ingredients for dinner.

 Occasionally it can be very difficult to find a specific item even if you’ve been to the store a thousand times already, maybe you’ve even seen it before but can’t quite recall where it is now.
-Navigation apps help shoppers easily find their way around a store shop and find any item they are looking for.
+Navigation apps help shoppers easily find their way around a store shop and find an item they are looking for.

 Most supermarkets prefer to offer cross-functional apps that serve several purposes and in addition offer a conduit for a rewards program.